 Geneva Blackmer is the current Program Director for The Interfaith Center at Miami University.
 She holds a B.A. in Religion and an M.A. in Religious Studies from Athens State University.
-She is a first year interdisciplinary Ph.D. student in Theology at Amridge University.
-She serves as a Global Council Trustee for the United Religions Initiative, an At-Large Director for the Greater Kansas City Interfaith Council and an Administrative Director for the Interfaith Council of Southern Nevada.
+She is an interdisciplinary Ph.D. student in Theology at Amridge University.
+She serves as a Global Council Trustee for the United Religions Initiative, an At-Large Director for the Greater Kansas City Interfaith Council, and an Administrative Director for the Interfaith Council of Southern Nevada.
 As an intern and historian for CRES, she helped found the Kansas City Interfaith History Project, in conjunction with her published thesis.
-She has recently worked with the Interfaith Council of Metropolitan Washington on Emergency Services Resource Outreach and the Parliament of the World's Religions on their Climate Commitments Project.
+She has previously worked with the Interfaith Council of Metropolitan Washington on Emergency Services Resource Outreach and the Parliament of the World's Religions on their Climate Commitments Project.

 For information on programming at TIC, please email

 Zafer D. Ozdemir is Professor of Information Systems at the Farmer School of Business, Miami University.
 He holds a B.Sc. and an M.A. degrees from Bogazici University and a Ph.D degree from Purdue University.
 He is the recipient of James Robeson Junior Faculty Research Excellence Award (2011) and Senior Faculty Research Excellence Award (2015) and was also awarded Endres Associate Professor Fellowship from 2013 through 2015.
 His research focuses on economics of e-commerce and e-health and has appeared in scholarly journals such as Information Systems Research, Journal of Management Information Systems, Decision Sciences, European Journal of Information Systems, International Journal of Production Economics, Decision Support Systems, Information & Management, International Journal of Electronic Commerce, Communications of the ACM, and Communications of the AIS, among others.